809172Benny/1800_DTC16/README.md

 * [Contents](#content)

 ## General Info
-This browser based web application to ...
+This browser based web application to create a sense of community in the online word for those who feel disconnected and lonely in these challenging covid times.

-Hi my name is David.
-I'm excited about this project because it seems exciting.
+Our web application, Place, is a social media site where the aim is to promote social connectivity to ease the isolation.